Updated April 27, 2019.

-- In addition, before you open your Studio for business, the franchisor may offer you, based on the factors that it determines, the opportunity to attend non-mandatory training at a franchisee-owned Studio that the franchisor has certified as a “Certified Training Studio.”
+- In addition, before you open your Studio for business, the franchisor may offer you the opportunity to attend non-mandatory training at a franchisee-owned Studio that the franchisor has certified as a “Certified Training Studio.”

 - If you elect to attend training at a Certified Training Studio, you will pay the franchisor a fee of $500 per trainee.
 The franchisor expects to transfer some portion of this fee to the franchisee who conducts the training.

 9. Grand Opening Spend Fee: $15,000

 - No later than 10 days after the date that you sign an approved lease for your Studio premises (or 10 days after the date you purchase an existing Studio), you must pay to the franchisor the Grand Opening Spend Fee of $15,000 by ACH.

 - The Grand Opening Spend Fee is in addition to your Local Marketing Spend Requirement.